EndPointCorp/end-point-blog/2015/04/29/raw-packet-manipulation-with-scapy.html.md

 ### Conclusions

 Scapy is a powerful tool, if a bit daunting in syntax initially.
-Creating raw TCP/IP packets systematically will probably challenge most people's understanding of the TCP/IP stack (it certainly did mine!) but exposing this level of configuration has serious advantages.
+Creating raw TCP/IP packets systematically will probably challenge most people’s understanding of the TCP/IP stack (it certainly did mine!) but exposing this level of configuration has serious advantages.
 Full control of the requests and responses as well as ability to add custom Python logic allows Scapy to become a packet foundry which you can use for things like unit testing of web applications, verification of state of an unknown network, etc. I will definitely be using Scapy in the future when performing raw HTTP testing of web applications.